-In 1992, the Women’s Royal Army Corps was disbanded, and its non-medical members merged into the new Adjutant General’s Corps.
-This marked the beginning of women's full integration into the British Army.
+In 1992, the Women’s Royal Army Corps was disbanded, and its remaining non-medical members were merged into the new Adjutant General’s Corps.
+This was a major milestone in women's full integration into the British Army.

-By 2016, women could work in 80 per cent of the jobs available to male soldiers.
-These included signalers, medics, clerks, dog handlers, drivers, intelligence analysts and military police.
+By 2016, women could work in 80 per cent of the jobs available to their male counterparts.
+This included roles as signallers, medics, clerks, dog handlers, drivers, intelligence analysts and military police.

 Her commanding officer, Lieutenant Colonel David Labouchere, said: 'Private Norris acted completely selflessly and, in the face of great danger, concentrated on her job and saved someone's life.'

-Staff Sergeant Chantelle Taylor, Royal Army Medical Corps, recalled that she chose to become a combat medic because, from the list of roles available to her as a woman, ‘it was the only one with the word “combat” in it’.
+Sergeant Chantelle Taylor, also of the Royal Army Medical Corps, recalled that she chose to become a combat medic because, from the list of roles available to her as a woman, ‘it was the only one with the word “combat” in it’.

 In July 2008, during her second tour of Afghanistan, her convoy was ambushed near Marjah.
 In the subsequent firefight, Taylor became the first female British soldier to kill an enemy combatant.

-The positive contributions made by women in Iraq and Afghanistan answered many questions about female suitability for the most challenging deployments.
 In 2009, the Ministry of Defence changed its view.
 A new report concluded that there was no statistically significant evidence in relation to women and unit cohesion.
-Still, women remained excluded from close combat roles.
+Still, women remained excluded from close-combat roles.

 Five years later, the Women in Close Combat Review recommended ending the ban on women in front-line infantry and armoured corps roles.
 And finally, in 2015, the Government announced that all armed forces roles would be open to women.